Matt Kenyon (basketball)

-Matthew Dylan Kenyon (born 8 February 1998) is an Australian professional basketball player for the USC Rip City of the NBL1 North.
-He debuted in the National Basketball League (NBL) in 2016 and played two seasons for the Brisbane Bullets before playing a season in the NBA G League.
-He returned to the NBL in 2021 with the Tasmania JackJumpers.
+Matthew Dylan Kenyon (born 8 February 1998) is an Australian professional basketball player for the Adelaide 36ers of the National Basketball League (NBL).
+He debuted in the NBL in 2016 and played two seasons for the Brisbane Bullets before playing a season in the NBA G League.
+He returned to the NBL in 2021, playing two seasons with the Tasmania JackJumpers and then two seasons with the South East Melbourne Phoenix.

 Early life and career

 Kenyon was born in Avoca Beach, New South Wales.
 He played for the Gosford City Rebels as a junior and represented New South Wales multiple times.
 He attended Hunter Sports High School in Newcastle, New South Wales.

 In 2016, Kenyon moved to Canberra to attend the BA Centre of Excellence, where he played for the program's SEABL team.
 In 16 games, he averaged 10.8 points, 3.9 rebounds, 2.4 assists and 1.8 steals per game.